-* This series of ‘Clever Stuff’ posts is meant to introduce some of the basic science behind electronics.
+* This series of ‘theory Stuff’ posts is meant to introduce some of the basic science behind electronics.
 I’m going to avoid all but the simplest of maths.
 Just to point out, in simplifying, I’m basically telling some small fibs, but I’m doing it for the best of reasons: to help you grasp the concept.*

 Let’s start with voltage.